Happy International Women's Day

 Not only was Beatrix Potter a keen author and illustrator, she also developed a passion for natural science in her early 20s.
 In 1897, with the help of her uncle Sir Henry Roscoe (a notable chemist), Potter presented a paper called On the Germination of the Spores of Agaricineae to the Linnean Society.

-Sadly, on account of her being an 'amateur' and also a woman, the society rejected her theories and refused to take her efforts seriously.
+Sadly, on account of her being an 'amateur' and also a woman, The Linnean Society at the time rejected her theories and refused to take her efforts seriously.
 This piece of work is only now being properly evaluated and, in 1997, the Linnean Society apologised to Potter posthumously for the sexism that was displayed when they initially received her paper.

 We can learn a lot from these three female authors, and so many others like them.
-They have shown us that it is so important to follow your dreams, to do what you want in life and to never give up, no matter what barriers you may have to face.
+They have shown us that it is important to follow your dreams, do what you want in life and never give up, no matter what barriers you may face.
 Happy International Women's Day!